 Steve is admitted to practice before the bars of the Commonwealth of Massachusetts, the United States Federal District Court of Massachusetts, and the United States Tax Court.

 He is a member of Temple Sinai in Sharon.
-He enjoys watching his children participate in soccer, swimming, and softball, as well as skiing, cooking, and following Boston sports teams.
-At almost any other time, you’ll find Steve playing fetch with his dog, Lincoln, who would play forever if he could.
+He enjoys watching his children participate in soccer and softball, as well as skiing, cooking, and following Boston sports teams.
+At almost any other time, you will find Steve playing fetch with his dog, Lincoln, who would play forever if he could.